named-data/ChronoChat-js/README.md

 Get Started
 -----------

-ChronoChat-js does not require any installation just open the file: chrono.html on a browser and then you can use it.
+ChronoChat-js does not require any installation.
+Just open the file: chrono.html on a browser and then you can use it.